Visit our current hours to see when we're here.

 One study room, Library 109, is open for reservations for individual study only.
 Please bring your own headphones or earbuds.

-Group study is prohibited in the library during the Fall 2020 semester, and all students, faculty, and staff must adhere to Penn State’s official masking and social distancing guidelines.
+Group study is prohibited in the library, and all students, faculty, and staff must adhere to Penn State’s official masking and physical distancing guidelines.
 No food or eating will be allowed in the library, although students may bring beverages to sip, preferably with a straw.

 Textbooks that are part of our Course Reserves are available for checkout (for a 24-hour period) from the main desk in the library.
 Usage of print course reserves will be very limited in the fall semester, due to a mandated 96-hour quarantine between checkouts.
 Students may call or email the library at firstname.lastname@example.org or 570-963-2630 to inquire about textbook availability and to be added to a waitlist.